 - 1. Loan portfolio at amortized cost.
 The business model for this loan portfolio is to hold it to collect contractual cash flows, and the terms of the contract provide for cash flows at predetermined dates, which correspond solely to payments of principal and interest on the principal amount outstanding.
 It is initially recognized at fair value, which corresponds to the transaction price, i.e., the net amount financed those results from adding or subtracting insurance financed, transaction costs, fees, interest, and other items collected in advance, from the original loan amount.
 For subsequent recognition, the loan portfolio is measured at amortized cost.
-The amortized cost corresponds to the present value of the contractual cash flows receivable from the loan portfolio, plus unamortized transaction costs, using the effective interest method and subtracting the allowance for loan losses. - 2.
-Loan portfolio measured at fair value.
+The amortized cost corresponds to the present value of the contractual cash flows receivable from the loan portfolio, plus unamortized transaction costs, using the effective interest method and subtracting the allowance for credit losses. - Loan portfolio measured at fair value.
 Corresponds to the loan portfolio whose business model consists of collecting the contractual cash flows or obtaining a gain on its sale when appropriate.
 It is initially and subsequently recognized at fair value.
 Changes in fair value are recognized in profit or loss or in OCI. - 3.
 Finance leases receivable.
-These are recognized as provided in note 3o.
+These are recognized as provided in note 3(o).

-The transaction costs referred to include, among others, fees and commissions paid to agents, advisors, and intermediaries, appraisals, investigation expenses, as well as the debtor's credit assessment, evaluation, and recognition of collateral, negotiations for credit terms, preparation and processing of credit documentation, and closing or cancellation of the transaction, including the proportion of employees' compensation directly related to the time invested in the performance of these activities.
+The transaction costs referred to include, among others, appraisals, investigation expenses, as well as the debtor's credit assessment.
 Moreover, transaction costs do not include premiums or discounts, which are part of the fair value of the loan portfolio at the time of the transaction.

-Both commissions charged and transaction costs originated by a line of credit are recognized as a deferred credit or charge, respectively, and are presented net and affect the loan portfolio, which are amortized to profit or loss as they accrued, except for those related to credit cards, which are recognized directly in profit or loss at the time of granting.
+Both commissions charged and transaction costs originated by a line of credit are recognized as a deferred credit or charge, respectively, and are presented net and affect the loan portfolio, which are amortized to profit or loss as they accrued.